090602/XML-GROUP-SUMMARY/README.md

 Introduction to XML
 -------------------
-XML (eXtensible Markup Language) is a widely used language for structuring and storing data in a readable format.
+During our time on IT6/L together with my Groupmates we learned that XML (Extensible Markup Language) is a widely used language for structuring and storing data in a readable format.
 Unlike HTML, which focuses on displaying content, XML is designed for data storage and transportation.
 It allows users to define their own tags, making it highly flexible and applicable across different industries.

 Key XML Concepts
 ----------------

 ### 1. XML Syntax and Structure
-XML documents follow a hierarchical tree structure with elements enclosed in opening (``<tag>``) and closing (``</tag>``) tags.
+- XML documents follow a hierarchical tree structure with elements enclosed in opening (``<tag>``) and closing (``</tag>``) tags.
-Proper nesting, case sensitivity, and well-formed rules ensure XML document validity.
+- Proper nesting, case sensitivity, and well-formed rules ensure XML document validity.

 ### 2. XML Elements & Attributes
 - *Elements* store data, while *attributes* provide additional details about elements.
-Attributes should be used wisely to avoid redundancy and improve readability.
+- Attributes should be used wisely to avoid redundancy and improve readability.

 ### 3. XML Namespaces
-Namespaces prevent conflicts when combining multiple XML documents by defining unique prefixes.
+- Namespaces prevent conflicts when combining multiple XML documents by defining unique prefixes.

 ### 4. XML Display & Parsing